 At risk employees

-Some employees may be at greater risk of contracting coronavirus (COVID-19) or becoming more seriously ill if infected.
-The Department of Health and Human Services (DHHS) has the latest information on 'at risk' groups.
+Some employees may be at greater risk of contracting COVID-19 or becoming more seriously ill if infected.
+The Department of Health (DH) has the latest information on 'at risk' groups.

 Face masks in workplaces